laravel-shift/cli/README.md

 # Shift CLI
 A tool by [Shift](https://laravelshift.com/) to run automated tasks for maintaining your Laravel projects.
 With this tool, you may also create your own automated tasks and easily share them.

-This tool is current an _alpha release_.
-Eventually it will replace the [Shift Workbench](https://laravelshift.com/workbench).
-All of its free tasks are currently available.
-Premium tasks will be added in the coming weeks.
+The Shift CLI replaces the [Shift Workbench](https://laravelshift.com/workbench) desktop app -- allowing you to run the same tasks conveniently in your local PHP environment.
+No Electron.
+No Docker.
+Similar to the Workbench, the free tasks are available to run immediately.
+Premium tasks are available with [a license](https://laravelshift.com/cli#licenses).

 ## Installation
 The Shift CLI is bundled as a PHAR, so it has no dependencies and can be installed without conflicts.
-To use the Shift CLI for your Laravel project, you may run:
+To use the Shift CLI in your Laravel project, you may install it locally by running:

 ```sh
 composer require --dev laravel-shift/cli
 ```

-To easily use for all your Laravel projects, you may install the Shift CLI globally by running:
+To easily use the Shift CLI for all your Laravel projects, you may install it globally by running:

 ```sh
 composer global require laravel-shift/cli
 ```

 ## Basic Usage
 The recommended way to use the Shift CLI is to simply run the `shift-cli` command from the root of your Laravel project.
 This will run the default set of [automated tasks](#automated-tasks).
 The default tasks are based on conventions found in the latest version of Laravel and its documented examples.